bamerman/coffee-docs/principles-of-coffee-brewing.md

-# Coffee brewing basics
+# Principles of coffee brewing

 A cup of coffee is a solution comprised of coffee particles (the solute) and water (the solvent).

 The process of making a cup of coffee is called **coffee brewing**.
 Despite involving only two ingredients, coffee brewing is a complex process with several delicate variables.

-In this document, you'll learn about coffee brewing and the variables that affect how coffee tastes.
+In this document, you'll learn about these features of coffee brewing:

-## Overview
+-Basics
+-Variables

+## What coffee brewing is
 Brewing coffee involves three simple steps:
 1. A coffee grinder breaks down coffee beans into smaller particles called **coffee grounds**.
 2. Hot water contacts the coffee grounds.